IRTF-HRPC/drafts/draft-guidelines.md

 Integrity refers to the maintenance and assurance of the accuracy and consistency of data to ensure it has not been (intentionally or unintentionally) altered.

 Example:
-Integrity verification of data is important to prevent vulnerabilities and attacks, like man-in-the-middle-attacks.
+Integrity verification of data is important to prevent vulnerabilities and attacks from on-path attackers.
 These attacks happen when a third party (often for malicious reasons) intercepts a communication between two parties, inserting themselves in the middle changing the content of the data.
 In practice this looks as follows:

 Alice wants to communicate with Bob.
 Corinne forges and sends a message to Bob, impersonating Alice.